 From the perspective of your special needs child, what do you need to do to prepare for raising a special needs child on your own without the everyday assistance of your spouse?
-Are there special aspects of planning that need to be included in your divorce in order to set you on the right course for your post-divorce life?
+Are there unique aspects of planning that need to be included in your divorce to set you on the right course for your post-divorce life?
 To what extent can you expect your spouse to assist you financially and otherwise when it comes to raising your child after the divorce?
-These are the questions that I will attempt to go through an answer with you for the remaining portions of today's blog post.
+These are the questions that I will attempt to go through and answer with you for the remaining portions of today's blog post.

 Focusing on the finances of your post-divorce life

-You have always been able to rely upon your spouse to provide you and your family with the things that you need most including income, a home , food and other essentials period now that you are facing a divorce you can no longer be as complacent about your finances.
+You have always been able to rely upon your spouse to provide you and your family with the things that you need most, including income, a home, food, and other essentials period; now that you are facing a divorce, you can no longer be as complacent about your finances.
 You need to be able to focus on your child and your money.
 I'm not saying you should focus equally on either subject but that it would benefit both of you to be able to have a firm grasp on your family finances as well as on your child's well-being.

 Determine the degree to which your child requires special care

 What does it mean to be a special needs child?
 The particular needs of your child could differ dramatically from the unique needs of another child.
 Your child may likely require differing amounts of care than other children who share their diagnosis.
 With that said, nobody knows better than you do what degree of care your child needs on a day-to-day basis.
 For your divorce, you will need to be clear about what level of care you and your child's doctors believe that they need.
 Your opinion on this subject will determine the degree to which your child is cared for in the future by you or by someone else.